OctopusDeploy/docs/docs/getting-started.md

 ### Machine Roles

-Every machine in your environments is tagged with a set of roles.

-![](sample-environments.png)
+Each environment that you work with, for instance, Dev, Test, or Production, will likely have multiple machines.
 In production, your web sites and Windows Services might run on different physical servers; perhaps dozens of them.
 However, unless you are extremely lucky, it's unlikely that you have the budget to have an equal number of servers in any of your pre-production environments.
 When testing your software in a test environment, you might only have a single virtual machine which will run all of the web sites and services on the same machine.

 Octopus handles these differences by applying roles to the machines within your environments.

+![](sample-environments.png)

 Instead of saying:

 > The trading website ASP.NET application should be deployed to PWEB01, PWEB02, ...